ImgBotApp/main-site/public/src/content/main.md

 The first couple of real bombs (some still floating around the interwebs as we speak) were hard.
 I wanted to walk away and give up.
 I shouldn't be here, I thought.
 Gradually, though, I realized that those were the real moments to get better at what I do.
 It definitely seems cliche looking back, but the best learning moments were by far the biggest flops.

+#### Inheritance

+No, I'm not talking about money here.
+Inheriting legacy code can be a real drag.
+You want to jump forward into tomorrow, but yesterday is clinging to the heel of your shoe.
+This struggle exists in even some of the newest companies out there, but it doesn't have to be all bad.
+You can learn a lot from progressively enhancing some old JavaScript or converting that CSS jumble into SCSS.
+It forces you to really consider what you think is the best solution and then apply it more strategically to your existing codebase.
+But you can still complain while doing it.

 - - -